nicolaeandreivasile/bike-embedded-app/embedded/board-design/prototype-B/README.md

 TODO

 ## Power supply
-TODO
+$3.3V$ is achieved using the TPS6109x Synchronous Boost Converter.
+The power regulator has multiple sources and it is programmed to output the desired power specifications of the applications.

 ### Sources
-There are 3 main sources that can power the application:
+There are 3 main sources that can power the application listed below from the highest priority to the lowest:

 1. USB
+2. An alternative $5V$ DC power source
-2. 18650 Li-Ion sincle cell battery
+3. 18650 Li-Ion sincle cell battery

-3. An alternative DC source with $2.8-5.5V$ range
+If a power source is available, all the lower priority ones are suspended.
+This is available for the battery charging (VBUS and ALT) and power supply modules (VBUS, ALT and VBAT).

 ### Programming the output voltage
 The TPS61090 is the adjustable version for the TPS6109x series, therefore, a voltage divider is required at the FB pin.
 The resistor values are calculated using the below formula, keeping in mind that the desired $V_{OUT} = 3.3V$, $V_{FB} = 0.5V$ and the recommended value of the $R_4$ is less that $500k\Omega$.